 - Alterations we have made to make our building accessible

 We have three ways into our pre-school and two of these doors are accessible for wheelchairs, we have low level toilets, also an access ramp into the building.
 Our building has a lovely open plan layout, flowing into the outside area.

 - Facilities we have for personal care

 We have low level toilet and hand washing/drying facilities with nappy changing area.

 - How we include all children in activities, such as trips

 We go on regular walks around the village, we visit different places like the woods and the beach.
-Parents always help with trips and all children and adults wear high visibility jackets.
+Parents always help with trips and are invited to join us.

 Last updated: 06/06/2022